SubhenduKumar/Bar-chart-react-app/README.md

-# This app is hosted on this site
+# This app is hosted on the bellow site
 Check out [live demo](https://subhendukumar-makes-great-sites.netlify.app/)